vitkl/SpaceJam/notebooks/README.md

 - Here we estimate cell type gene expression signatures from a public single-cell RNAseq dataset (Stewart et al. 2019).
 In the "01_cell2location_estimating_signatures.ipynb" notebook we use our Negative Binomial regression model to perform this task.
 We introduced this model in the recent cell2location preprint (Kleshchevnikov et al. 2020).
 In the "01_spatialDecon_estimating_signatures.ipynb" notebook we simply calculate the average gene expression across one cell type and use this later for the SpatialDecon algorithm.

 #### 02 ::
 - These two notebooks map celltypes to the nanostring WTA data.
 In the "02_cell2location_map_celltypes_allModels.ipynb" notebook we use three new variants of our cell2location model to perform this task.
-These variants are extensions of the models introduced in our cell2location preprint (Kleshchevnikov et al. 2020) and brain development preprint (Roberts &  Aivazidis et al. 2021) particularly suited to map the multi slide dataset in this hackathon.
+These variants are extensions of the models introduced in our cell2location preprint (Kleshchevnikov et al. 2020) and brain development preprint (Roberts &  Aivazidis et al. 2021) particularly suited to model the multi slide Nanostring WTA dataset in this hackathon.

 #### 03 ::
 -